Heads Up for Vets

 The Department of Veterans Affairs recognized that immediate and sustaining support was needed and established Epilepsy Centers of Excellence for “Improving the health and wellbeing of Veteran patients with epilepsy and other seizure disorders through the integration of clinical care, research, and education.”
 At this writing, there are 16 centers throughout the US.
 For more information and a complete list of centers, please visit www.epilepsy.va.gov.

-We are very grateful to UCB for its exclusive sponsorship of our Heads Up 4 Vets Program.
+We are very grateful to UCB for its sponsorship of our Heads Up 4 Vets Program.

 The VA’s Epilepsy Centers of Excellence are grateful for our continued support.